Who should be considered a ‘minority community’ in India, is the question here:

 After branding Muslims as minority, the pseudo-liberals and intellectuals who grew up reading only Western books then pose the question of safety of ‘minority Muslims’ in ‘Hindu majority’ India.

 However, their question is again best answered by the real minorities in India – Jews and Parsees, who also practice foreign born Faiths.
-What sets them apart from the Muslim community is that these communities rely on hard work and enterprise, rather than begging favors in the name of minority religion.
-In fact, Parsees can teach a lot to the Muslim community – how to be grateful and respect Dharma based tolerant Hindu culture and live peacefully and prosper through hard work and forward looking mindset.
+What sets them apart from the Muslim community is that they rely on hard work and enterprise, rather than begging favors in the name of minority religion.
+In fact, Parsees can teach a lot to the Muslim community – how to be grateful and respect tolerant Hindu culture and live peacefully and prosper through friendliness and forward looking mindset.
 History tells that when Arab Muslims invaded Iran in the 8-10 centuries, Zoroastrians had to flee to avoid persecution, torture and conversion.
 They found safe refuge in the distant India of ‘Hindus’ – not among the next door Muslims ‘neighbors’ – deluded in sham Islamic superiority.
-The moot question is: who is really superior, the one who threatens to kill and terrorizes or the one who actually saves?
+The moot question is: who is really superior, the one who threatens to kill and terrorizes or the one who actually protects?

-Realities of the modern 21st century society demand that Muslims stop playing politics in the name of Islam and learn how to live peacefully among secular Hindus.
-Their problems are typically rooted in their own circular thinking looped around Islam, Sharia, Kaum or Umma, and delusion of Islamic superiority.
-Lucky are those who develop the maturity to transcend this loop and join rest of the free thinking progressive mainstream.
+Problems of Muslims, including Indian Muslims, are fundamentally rooted in their own circular thinking looped around what they understand of Islam, Sharia and Umma coupled with the delusion of Islamic superiority.
+Lucky are those who develop the maturity to transcend this loop and join rest of the free thinking progressive people of the world.

 Hindus are Inherently Tolerant and Accommodative

 Hindu culture does not have any inbuilt bias against people of other beliefs.
 All India born philosophies are based on Dharma principles recommending universal human ethics for peaceful living where hysteria and fanaticism are considered traits of lowly uncivilized humans.
-Unlike Islam, none of these philosophies prescribe indulging in terror or violence to convert or dominate them.
-They have inbuilt tolerance for diverse opinions and the capacity to accommodate them – something utterly unthinkable in rigid monotheist Islam or Christianity.
-Look at the freedoms enjoyed by Muslims in Hindu’s India.
+Unlike Islam, none of these philosophies prescribe indulging in terror or violence to convert or dominate people of other faiths.
+They have inbuilt tolerance and the capacity to accommodate diverse opinions.
+It is something utterly unthinkable in rigid monotheist Islam or Christianity.
+There are 57 Islamic countries but nowhere Muslims enjoy as much social freedom and security as in Hindu India.
+Only fools would call it accidental!

 Are Non-Muslims Safe in Islamic Societies?

 Indian intellectuals have failed to consider this question, either for fear of physically attack from radical mullahs or for fear of losing their self assumed ‘secular’ status.
 Unlike the situation in India where minority Muslim population is growing well above the national average, uninhibited by the ‘majority Hindus’, the non-Muslim minority is steadily shrinking in the neighboring Islamic countries.
-In Pakistan, they have shrunk from around 20% in 1947 to less than 2% now and the kidnapping of girls and forced conversions still continue as regular but ignored events.
+In Pakistan, they have shrunk from around 20% in 1947 to less than 2% now and the kidnapping of girls and forced conversions still continue as regular ‘normal’ events.
 Bangladeshi Islam is also leaving its mark on non-Muslims who are now less than 8%.
 Not too long ago, its only Hindu Chief Justice was forced to flee the country.
+No wonder, even Rohingya Muslims, driven out from Myanmar due to their own Jihadi terrorism, also eye for life in Hindu India – rather than Bangladeh or Terroristan.

 How safe are minorities in these mini-Pakistans is a question never asked by the self-declared ‘secular’ intelligentsia?